 Falls prevention for health professionals

-The Fall and Fall Injury Prevention and Management Policy Directive (PDF 1.3MB) outlines the scope, principles, definitions and responsibilities for effective falls prevention practices.
+The Fall Injury Prevention and Management Clinical guideline (PDF 369KB) outlines the scope, principles, definitions and responsibilities for effective falls prevention practices.

-The purpose of this policy and toolkit is to establish a consistent, embedded approach to the prevention and management of falls across SA Health Services.
+The purpose of this guideline and toolkit is to establish a consistent, embedded approach to the prevention and management of falls across SA Health Services.

 The falls prevention infographics below provides staff with a picture of falls across SA in 2022.